 Ornately detailed and rich in history it was built in 1889.
 It’s facade features a wonderfully detailed bas-relief depicting the Montauk tribe of Native Americans,

 In 1960 two commercial airliners collided over the Park Slope, and one plunged into the neighborhood near Sterling Place, causing vast devastation in the area, some houses that were struck still bear the wounds of that day.

 Park Slopes restaurant row: you can stop for a coffee break at one of the many restaurants along 5th Avenue.

 Old Stone House & Washington Park.

-Formally, a gritty industrial neighborhood which is transforming into a residential/artists community.
-The Gowanus Canal, know by the locals as Lavender Lake is in the process of being revitalized and restored.
+Formally, a gritty industrial neighborhood that is transforming into a residential/artists community.
+The Gowanus Canal, known by the locals as Lavender Lake is in the process of being revitalized and restored.

 One of Brooklyn’s first Italian restaurants, it became a haunt of Frank Sinatra and the Ratpack where one night Sammy Davis stood up and did an impromptu performance for the astounded patrons.

 We’ll cross this canal via the Carroll St. bridge built in 1889 which is one of only four retractile bridges remaining in the entire country.